-NOTE: If "15" is entered in field 95 to bypass an answering machine, and Phone Module Answering Machine Downloading Field 95 a 4285 Phone Module is included in the system, you should note the following: When calling in from an Yes No No Set for value other than "0" (1-14).
+Phone Module Answering Machine Downloading Field ⊁95 Yes No No Set for value other than "0" (1-14).
 This will enable the control panel to answer the phone call.
-Other- wise, it will not be possible to access the Phone Module off-premises phone, the user should make the initial call, allow 1 to 3 rings only, then hang up.
-The user should then call again.
-The Phone Module will now seize Yes Yes No Set for a value higher than the number of rings for which the answering machineis set.
+Otherwise, it will not be possible to access the Phone Module Yes Yes No Set for a value higher than the number of rings for which the answering machine is set.
 Example: if machine is set for 4 rings, use a value of 5 or higher.
-This is recommended so that the Phone Module can still be accessed if the answering machine is turned off and does not answer the phone call. the line, and 2 long tones Yes No Yes Set for value other than "0" (1-14). sound, followed by the usual voice prompt for Yes Yes Yes Enter 15.
-See note at left. the 2-digit access code.
-No No No Enter "0."
-If this procedure is not followed, Phone Module No Yes No Enter "0." operation will not be No No Yes Enter 1-14. possible.
-No Yes Yes Enter 15 to bypass answering machine.
+This is recommended so that the Phone Module can still be accessed if the answering machine is turned off and does not answer the phone call.
+Yes No Yes Set for value other than "0" (1-14).
+Yes Yes Yes Enter "15" to bypass answering machine.
+No No No Enter "0".
+No Yes No Enter "0".
+No No Yes Enter 1-14.
+No Yes Yes Enter 15.
+See note at left.